When it comes to the cruise ship, your cabin is your home away from home. It serves as your own little private spot away from the rest of the ship.

 When you are done with your meal, you can stack them in the cabin or place them outside your door.
 Either way, the room steward will take them away for you when done.

-How Much Storage Space Is There?
+How Much Storage Space Is There in the Room?

 For the size of the cabin, there is lots of storage space.
 First there are usually large closets that feature shelves, drawers, along with hangers.
 So no matter if you’re wanting to put away folded clothes or hang up nice items so they don’t get wrinkled, you’ll have a spot.